What Are You Most Proud Of? – The Career Achievement Answer That Wins Job Offers

 The SOAR Framework for Structuring Your Answer

-The most compelling “proudest achievement” answers follow a proven storytelling structure.
+The most effective “proudest achievement” answers follow a proven storytelling structure.
 We recommend using the SOAR method – Situation, Obstacles, Actions, Results – to craft an answer that captivates hiring managers and demonstrates your value.

 Situation (20% of your answer)